 The factors supporting same-day discharge are not universally applicable to knee and hip replacement patients, adds Dr. Rozell.
 He puts a strong emphasis on evaluating and selecting patients who could be good candidates.
 “When I first visit with a patient, I try to get the gestalt of who they are—how healthy they are, how motivated they will be after surgery in terms of mobilization, activity level, and what social supports they have in place,” he says.

 Although the approach has had increased adoption since its first implementation in Manhattan, Dr. Rozell is one of few surgeons in Brooklyn to provide same-day discharge for total hip and knee arthroplasty.
-In that community, patients may live alone or have other obstacles to safe early discharge, such as multi-staircase buildings, language barriers, or lack of insurance access.
+In that community, patients may live alone or have other obstacles to safe early discharge, such as multi-staircase buildings or language barriers.
 Since these factors can challenge patients’ ability to adhere to postsurgical protocols and physical therapy, any doubt about a patient’s health literacy, safety, or pain management capacity leads to an overnight stay or inpatient admission.

 The evolution in practice to extend the benefits of same-day discharge to more patients has led to an overall reduction in length of stay for orthopedic procedures at the hospital, while quality outcomes remain steady.
 For total knee and hip arthroplasty, the reduction in average length of stay, from two to three days to zero more regularly, has led to efficiencies in patient care and fewer hospital-related complications.